 - Video quality: Most cable TV channels stream at 720p, but some services are better than others at supporting the smooth 60 frames-per-second video that sports and news broadcasts use.

-- Surround sound: Unfortunately, 5.1 audio is still pretty much unheard-of in live TV streaming, though some exceptions exist for on-demand video.
+- Surround sound: Unfortunately, 5.1 audio is mostly unheard-of in live TV streaming, though some exceptions exist.

 The chart below, which is current as of March 2020, provides an overview of how these features compare (click to enlarge to a more readable size):